fyngyrz/soyacro/README.md

 > `./check.py MHZ THZ`

-...If the term is in the file, it will be listed.
-If not, you'll get a message telling you that.
+...If the term or terms are found in the file, you'll see confirmation of that.
+If not, you'll be informed as to what is missing.

 Once `check.py` is running, it will keep running until you press `return` without providing a term to search for.

 ## `aambase.txt`: